-Markus Adenberger grew up in a beautiful valley in Austria, where he first came in touch with the traditional Austrian music through the local wind band.
-There his
+Markus Adenberger grew up in a beautiful valley in Austria, where he first became familiar with traditional Austrian music through the local wind band.
+Not

-love not only for music but also for this instrument with its sweet tone – the clarinet started.
+only did his love for music begin there, but also for this instrument with its sweet tone – the clarinet.

-After studying at the University of Arts in Graz with Wolfgang Klinser he continued his studies in Vienna and had private lessons with Alexander Bader from Berlin Philharmonic Orchestra.
+After studying at the University of Arts in Graz with Wolfgang Klinser, he continued his studies in Vienna and took private lessons with Alexander Bader from Berlin Philharmonic Orchestra.

 He is a much sought-after pedagogue and soloist.
-Starting in summer 2017 he is professor at the Global Summer Institute of Music at Virginia Commonwealth University in Richmond (US).
+Beginning in summer 2017, he is professor at the Global Summer Institute of Music at Virginia Commonwealth University in Richmond (US).
 Recent performances include the Copland concerto with the Kärntner Sinfonieorchester.

-As his love is chamber music he works together with a lot of great and inspiring musicians.
-In November 2019 his new program “Recreation – Clarinet & Piano 3.0” together with pianist Laurens Patzlaff (Professor for Piano and Improvisation at the Lübeck University of Music) will premiere at the renowned Musikverein Wien.
+As his love is chamber music, he works with many great and inspiring musicians.
+In November 2019, his new program “Recreation – Clarinet & Piano 3.0” together with pianist Laurens Patzlaff (Professor for Piano and Improvisation at the Lübeck University of Music) will premiere at the renowned Musikverein Wien.

-In April 2019 his first album together with pianist Maria Radutu, called “The GershWIEN Project”, will be released.
+In April 2019 his first album together with pianist Maria Radutu, called “The GershWIEN Project”, was released.